GoogleCloudPlatform/functions-framework-php/README.md

 }
 ```

-A request to this function will result in a response similar to the following:
+A request to this function will produce a response similar to the following:

 ```
 HTTP/1.1 418 I'm a teapot
+Host: localhost:8080
+Date: Wed, 03 Jun 2020 00:48:38 GMT
 Foo:Bar

 Hello World from PHP HTTP function!